 Once you have secured an interview for a Data Analyst position, there are few things you can do to prepare.
-You will want to research the company, review your data knowledge, skills, and projects, and practice some common Data Analyst interview questions.
+You will want to:

 Interview questions for Data Analyst positions will focus on both your technical skills and soft skills.
 The questions may range from testing your knowledge to learning about your past work and assessing how you would fit in with the company.